mangapress/documentation-gitbook/frequently-asked-questions.md

 This is because the navigation for the comics is built into the theme.
 Using a different theme or overriding the default theme's template will allow you to use the options.

-#### _Does Manga+Press work on WordPress Multi-site?_

-Yes, it does.
-However, a few steps must be taken to make Manga+Press' child-themes available to your network.
-See the question below on the steps to take to enable the child-themes on Multisite.

-#### _The bundled themes aren't available in WordPress Multi-site.
-What's going on?_

-This is because the plugin hasn't been activated for the entire MS network.
-In order for the child-themes to be available, Manga+Press must be available to the entire network.
-This can be done by going to **Network Admin &gt; Plugins **and clicking the\_Network Activate\_link for Manga+Press.
-Once this is done, then both the parent- and child-themes need to made available to the network as well.
-This can be accomplished by going to **Network Admin &gt; Themes**, selecting the themes in question, choosing **Bulk Actions &gt; Network Enable**, and then clicking **Apply**.

 #### _Is Manga+Press responsive?_

 Not by itself.
 However, Manga+Press doesn't output markup other than the comic navigation.
 Responsiveness depends on the theme that is being used.
 The themes bundled with Manga+Press — the TwentyEleven thru TwentyFifteen child-themes — all have some level of responsiveness that is dependent on their parent themes.